codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This script displays the result of BREATH to the power LOVE
 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
 # This script converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script should display the number in base 10, followed by a new line
+12. Combination
+# This script prints all possible combinations of two letters, except oo.